René Schneider: Final attempt

 On October 22, 1970, the coup-plotters again attempted to kidnap Schneider.
-His official car was ambushed at a street intersection in the capital city of Santiago.
+His official car was ambushed at an intersection in the capital city of Santiago.
 Schneider drew a gun to defend himself, and was shot point-blank several times.
-According to a report by the Chilean military police, "five individuals, one of who, making use of a blunt instrument similar to a sledgehammer, broke the rear window and then fired at General Schneider, striking him in the region of the spleen, in the left shoulder, and in the left wrist."
+According to a report by the Chilean military police, "five individuals, one of whom, making use of a blunt instrument similar to a sledgehammer, broke the rear window and then fired at General Schneider, striking him in the region of the spleen, in the left shoulder, and in the left wrist."
 He was rushed to a military hospital, but the wounds proved fatal and he died three days later, on October 25.

-The attempt to kidnap him was because Schneider was the army Commander-in-Chief and considered a constitutionalist, which in practical terms meant that he would not support a coup.
-This incident and his death provoked national outrage, and caused the citizens and the military to rally behind the just-elected Allende, who was ratified by the Chilean Congress on October 24.
-It also helped to ensure an orderly transfer of power to Allende.
+The kidnapping attempt was undertaken because Schneider was the army's Commander-in-Chief and considered a constitutionalist, which in practical terms meant that he would not support a coup.
+His assassination provoked national outrage and inspired the citizens and the military to rally around the just-elected Allende, who was ratified by the Chilean Congress on October 24.
+The assassination also helped to ensure an orderly transfer of power to Allende.

 Military courts in Chile found that Schneider's death was caused by two military groups, one led by Viaux and the other by General Camilo Valenzuela.
 Viaux and Valenzuela were eventually convicted of charges of conspiring to cause a coup, and Viaux also was convicted of kidnapping.
-The lawsuit asserted that the CIA had aided both groups, but the charges were never satisfactorily proven, with the expectation of tens of thousands of dollars and submachine guns given to them by the CIA.
+The lawsuit asserted that the CIA had aided both groups, but the charges were deemed not-satisfactorily-proven (despite evidence of the CIA sponsoring the kidnap-turned-murder with tens of thousands of dollars and submachine guns).
 Peter Kornbluh, director of the National Security Archive's Chile Documentation Project, asserts that CIA documents show "Viaux was not acting independently or unilaterally, but clearly as a co-conspirator with Valenzuela..."

 On October 26, 1970, President Eduardo Frei Montalva named General Carlos Prats as Commander-in-Chief to replace Schneider.
 This happened at the same time that $35,000 was given by the CIA to the kidnappers "to keep the prior contact secret, maintain the goodwill of the group, and for humanitarian reasons."